fkirc/attranslate/README.md

 ## Prerequisites

-To use this tool, you need to obtain valid credentials from Google.
+To use this tool with Google Translate, you need to obtain valid credentials from Google.
 Follow these steps to get them:

 1. [Select or create a Cloud Platform project][projects]
 2. [Enable billing for your project][billing] (optional, I think)